 I have lots of stories from the mountains, but one in particular stands out.
 For several years running, in the late ‘90s and early 2000s, I would travel to the High Tatras to celebrate my birthday, which falls in July.
 I’d drive or fly, and then book a room in one of those big, old, mansion-like hotels (by that time, I’d switched over almost entirely to the Grandhotel Starý Smokovec).

 Those birthdays all run together in my mind, but a trip I took in 1998 or ’99 made a special impression.
 For that journey, I decided to fly on Czechoslovak Airlines (ČSA) from Prague to the eastern Slovak city of Košice and then take an airline shuttle bus over to the Tatras, about 100 kms (6o miles) away.
-After checking in at the Grandhotel Starý Smokovec, I had some dinner and walked over to a small dance club near the hotel to have a beer and listen to some music.
+After checking in at the Grandhotel Starý Smokovec, I ate dinner at the hotel and walked over to a small dance club nearby to have a beer and listen to some music.

 It was a smallish crowd, but everyone seemed to be in a good mood and it was easy to meet people.
 Not long after I got there, I met a young couple from Bratislava.
 He was a Slovak engineer (maybe “Petr”?) and she was from Mongolia (I don’t think I ever managed to pronounce her name correctly).
 Once I told them it was my birthday, the night went totally off the rails.
 They treated me to beer after beer after beer, and I ended up staggering out of there sometime in the wee hours.